-- Section 4, Your costs for covered services, for information about catastrophic protection for these benefits. - Section 7, Filing a claim for covered services, for information about submitting non-PPO, Out-of-Network and outside the 50 United States claims.
+- Section 4, Your costs for covered services, for information about catastrophic protection for these benefits. - Section 7, Filing a claim for covered services, for information about submitting non-PPO and providers outside the 50 United States claims.

 Section 5(f).
 Prescription drug benefits